 If walls could talk?!
 That’s all that came to mind while I walked through this fortress, Castillo San Felipe del Morro, named after King Phillip II from Spain.
+This castle is also known as, “El Morro.”
 This gorgeous structure was built-in the 1600’s as a fort to protect sea-borne enemies from entering the San Juan Bay.
 This is one of Puerto Rico’s number one attraction points since 1983 when it was declared a World Heritage Site.
 You can learn more about the history of Puerto Rico here.

 I was born and raised on the beautiful island of Puerto Rico and remember coming here.
 It never gets old.
 Viejo San Juan is a gorgeous antique city.
 Everything from the buildings to the streets all have history and are all in tact just how they were built back in the 1600’s.
 I can never go home and leave without walking the streets of Viejo San Juan.